 - (1) A "child" is under 18 years of age or under 21 years of age if a full-time student at an accredited institution of learning. - (2) If there are children in the household, subtract a living allowance for each ineligible child from the ineligible spouse's countable income.
 The living allowance is one-half of the monthly SSI FBR for an individual not living in a household with others less any income attributable to the child.
 If the remaining amount is less than one-half of the SSI FBR, no income is deemed from the ineligible spouse to the applicant/recipient.
 If the remaining amount equals or exceeds one-half of the SSI FBR, income is deemed from the ineligible spouse to the applicant/recipient. - (3) Determination of countable income: Add the total gross unearned income of the ineligible spouse to the total gross unearned income of the applicant/recipient.
-The \$20 disregard is deducted from the combined total of the couple's unearned income.
-If the total unearned income is less than \$20, the remainder is deducted from the combined total of the couple's earned income.
-The first \$65 and 1/2 of the remainder is subtracted from the combined total of the couple's earned income.
+The twenty dollars (\$20) disregard is deducted from the combined total of the couple's unearned income.
+If the total unearned income is less than twenty dollars (\$20), the remainder is deducted from the combined total of the couple's earned income.
+The first sixty five dollars (\$65) and half (1/2) of the remainder is subtracted from the combined total of the couple's earned income.
 After all applicable disregards have been subtracted, the remaining earned and unearned income amounts are combined to arrive at the total countable income.
 If the total countable income is less than the income standard for a couple, the applicant/recipient is eligible.